 Food Safety and Inspection Service, USDA.

-The Food Safety and Inspection Service is proposing to remove a provision from the Federal meat inspection regulations that requires the defibrination of livestock blood saved as an edible product.
-This proposed action would eliminate a regulatory requirement and its associated costs to industry without affecting food safety.
-Moreover, it would allow industry to fulfill a demand for non-defibrinated blood products.
+The Food Safety and Inspection Service (FSIS) is removing from the Federal meat inspection regulations a requirement for the defibrination of livestock blood saved as an edible product.
+Defibrination is the process for removing the protein fibrin, which causes blood to clot.
+Removal of the defibrination requirement will not affect food safety, but it will allow the industry to meet a demand for non-defibrinated blood products.

 Start Further Info